-We are not aware of any other recently approved or proposed developments in the vicinity that may affect flood risk to the 3 villages, other than Carterton North which is discussed in a later section.
+We are not aware of any other recently approved or proposed developments in the vicinity that may affect flood risk to the Aston.
 We continue to work with W.O.D.C. to ensure that flood risk is considered at every stage in the planning process.